HomerReid/TranslatePPTX/README.md

 The first time you build POI from source, it takes a long time (half an hour or so), but subsequently rebuilding after adding `TranslatePPTX.java` only takes about a minute.

-3. Now you can run `TranslatePPTX` from
+3. Now you can run the little shell script [`TranslatePPTX.sh`](TranslatePPTX.sh) that comes with the TranslatePPTX distribution; this just sets some environment variables and runs `TranslatePPTX` in Java.